-Nikole Hannah-Jones is an award-winning investigative reporter covering civil rights at ProPublica in New York City.
+Nikole Hannah-Jones is an award-winning investigative reporter covering RACIAl injustice for the new york times magazine.

 Nikole continues to investigate the policies and politics that maintain segregation.
 She is always looking for stories and is particularly interested in talking with sources about school segregation and tracking.

 12.29.17 Nikole's interview with Terry Gross on Fresh Air is among the show's 10 most popular interviews of 2017.

 12.23.17 Bustle names Nikole one of "16 Black Women We Learned From in 2017.

 12.16.17 Nikole joined Soledad O'Brien on her show Matter of Fact.